ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 For database migrations and other Entity Framework tasks, ensure you have the EF CLI installed:
 `dotnet tool install --global dotnet-ef`

+## How to run test suite locally

 # Ethics

 ## License

-Chirp is made available under the [MIT License](https://opensource.org/license/mit).
+Chirp is available under the [MIT License](https://opensource.org/license/mit).
+The application dependencies are also licensed under the [MIT License](https://opensource.org/license/mit).

 [![License: MIT](https://img.shields.io/badge/License-MIT-orange.svg)](https://opensource.org/licenses/MIT)